Lending Club founder Renaud Laplanche is back with a new startup and $60 million in funding

 It was in May of last year that Laplanche, who founded Lending Club in 2006 and took it public in late 2014, was forced to resign from his role as CEO.
 According to reports at the time, the company’s board lost faith in Laplanche after it was informed that $3 million in Lending Club’s loans had been sold to the bank Jefferies with falsified dates, and that Laplanche himself had undisclosed conflicts of interest.

-Specifically, reporters were told, Laplanche owned a stake in a fund called Cirrix Capital in which Lending Club later bought an interest at Laplanche’s urging — unaware that he was already a shareholder.
+Specifically, reporters were told, Laplanche owned a stake in a fund called Cirrix Capital in which Lending Club later bought an interest at Laplanche’s urging — unaware that he was a limited partner in the fund.

+The board later acknowledged in a regulatory filing that some but “not all members” of the risk committee were aware of Laplanche’s investment.

 Laplanche’s role in an approved stock buyback was also reportedly under investigation by the SEC at one point.

-Laplanche said he wasn’t available to answer questions for this story, but in a Dealbook interview, he said disagreed with the board’s characterization of the problems at Lending Club last year and declined to discuss the issue further.
+Laplanche said he wasn’t available to answer questions for this story, but in a Dealbook interview he disagreed with the board’s characterization of the problems at Lending Club last year and declined to discuss the issue further.

 A source close to Laplanche further says he doesn’t think that Laplanche was ever “personally being investigated” by the SEC.